Cymraeg

 Who's organising it?

-It’s organised and delivered by Academi Wales, the Welsh Government’s Cymraeg 2050 division and our partner, Cadenza.
+It’s organised and delivered by Academi Wales, the Welsh Government’s Cymraeg 2050 division and Health Department, and our facilitation partner, HICO.

 Overview